PaulZaman/Conso/ReadMe.md

 export { storage, ref };
 ```
 Replace the "xxx" with your own firebase credentials.
-If you are our professors, you should have received them by email.
+If you are our professors, you can find the entirety of this file in the end of our report.

 Now you are all set !
 You can access the website on the url displayed in the terminal. 🌐✨